Tempered chocolate: History

 Crystallisation of chocolate was already a concern by the mid-19th century.
 A textbook of the time for chocolate making notes that good quality chocolate must have a shiny and smooth surface, a clean break, and an optimal mouthfeel.

 In 1902, chocolate makers thought the texture and appearance were improved when chocolate was cooled rapidly.
 By 1931, the tempering process was developed to control chocolate bloom, but it was not understood how it worked.
 The effects on the crystal structure were not understood until the 1970s.
-By the 1950s, the tempering process involved cooling chocolate to 86 F, until it was "mushy", then raised to 91.4 F before it was molded.
+By the 1950s, the tempering process involved cooling chocolate to 30 C, until it was "mushy", then raising to 33 C before it was molded.

 The invention of tempered chocolate has been attributed to Jean Tobler.

 Background

 By definition, most of the fat in chocolate is cocoa butter.
 Like all fats, cocoa butter is made up of several triglycerides, which solidify at different temperatures and rates.
 When these crystallize, they can form six different structures (traditionally named I through VI by the chocolate industry), and only one of these (V) produces the snap and gloss desired by consumers.
 (Note: More recent research has found III is a mix of II and IV rather than a distinct form.)
 This ability of cocoa butter to crystallize in different forms is known as polymorphism.
 Of the forms the cocoa butter takes, ones that are more dense and have lower energy structures are harder to melt.
-Chocolate will naturally crystallize into Form V when it is cooled to 93.2 F and then mixed for several days.
+Chocolate will naturally crystallize into Form V when it is cooled to 34 C and then mixed for several days.
 Tempering is a process to speed this up.